tylercschneider/JustReadTheSigns/writeup_template.md

  This architechture could further be improved by adding drop out.
- The training could be further improved by running for more than 10 epochs.
+ The training model could be further improved by running for more than 12 epochs.

 ### TRAINING

 To train the model, I used a LeNet with the following HyperParameters....

- - Epochs : 10
+ - Epochs : 12
- - Batch Size : 128
+ - Batch Size : 256
- - Learn Rate : .001
+ - Learn Rate : .009
  - Optimizer : Adam

+ Started off Running Base LeNet, almost was good enough on first try.

+ Further dialed in by playing with learn rate.
+When that was not meeting the mark, I switched batch size from 128 to 256.
+This greatly increased the model's accuracy.

+ Then just started fluctating number of epochs.
+Consistently was having model peak at around 80% through whatever number of epochs I used.

+ Finally got a good one that kept the accuracy at about 93%.

 ### METHODOLOGY

 My final model accuracies:
-* validation : .93
+* validation : .931
-* test : .91
+* test : .905
 * web : .60

 LeNet was used to process these images.
 It already accepted 32 x 32 x 1 images.
 It was easy to first edit the model to accept 32 x 32 x 3 but then decided to just to feed it greyscale images and switched it back to 32 x 32 x 1.
 It definitely performed with a really high accuracy on the different sets of data and the random images I fed it which is covered below.
 And there is potentially the human error of me misclassifying them and the model actually having guessed them correctly.
 It wasn't super easy to look up what a random sign was.
 I don't know the names of signs in the US let alone the names of the diverse set found in Germany.